Keith Knight (actor)

 Keith Knight (January 20, 1956 – August 22, 2007) was a Canadian film, television and voice actor.
 He made his screen debut as Larry "Fink" Finkelstein in the 1979 comedy Meatballs, voiced the White Rabbit in The Care Bears Adventure in Wonderland, and voiced Pigface in the BBC drama Ace Lightning.
 Knight was also known for voicing Lowly Worm in The Busy World of Richard Scarry.
-He was also the voice of Moldy Van Oldy in the hit series Erky Perky.
+He was also the voice of Moldy Van Oldy in the first two seasons of the hit series Erky Perky.

+Early life

+Knight was born in Sault Ste.
+Marie, Ontario to Edna (née Butterfield) and Ronald Knight, who served with the British Columbia Regiment from 1942 to 1945 during World War II before spending 30 years as a secondary school history and geography teacher in several municipalities throughout Ontario, primarily Sault Ste.
+Marie.

 Death

 Knight died of brain cancer at his home in Toronto, Ontario in 2007.
 He was 51 years old.